Chlorofluorocarbon

-Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) are fully or partly halogenated hydrocarbons that contain carbon (C), hydrogen (H), chlorine (Cl), and fluorine (F), produced as volatile derivatives of methane, ethane, and propane.
+Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) are fully or partly halogenated hydrocarbons that contain carbon (C), hydrogen (H), chlorine (Cl), and fluorine (F).
+They are produced as volatile derivatives of methane, ethane, and propane.

-The most common representative is dichlorodifluoromethane (R-12).
-R-12 is also commonly called Freon and is used as a refeigerant.
-Many CFCs have been widely used as refrigerants, propellants (in aerosol applications), and solvents.
-Because CFCs contribute to ozone depletion in the upper atmosphere, the manufacture of such compounds has been phased out under the Montreal Protocol, and they are being replaced with other products such as hydrofluorocarbons (HFCs) including R-410A and R-134a.
+The most common example of a CFC is dichlorodifluoromethane (R-12).
+R-12, also commonly called Freon, is used as a refrigerant.
+Many CFCs have been widely used as refrigerants, propellants (in aerosol applications), gaseous fire suppression systems, and solvents.
+As a result of CFCs contributing to ozone depletion in the upper atmosphere, the manufacture of such compounds has been phased out under the Montreal Protocol, and they are being replaced with other products such as hydrofluorocarbons (HFCs) and hydrofluoroolefins (HFOs) including R-410A, R-134a and R-1234yf.

 Structure, properties and production

-As in simpler alkanes, carbon in the CFCs bond with tetrahedral symmetry.
-Because the fluorine and chlorine atoms differ greatly in size and effective charge from hydrogen and from each other, the methane-derived CFCs deviate from perfect tetrahedral symmetry.
+As in simpler alkanes, carbons in CFCs bond with tetrahedral symmetry.
+Because the fluorine and chlorine atoms differ greatly in size and effective charge from hydrogen and from each other, methane-derived CFCs deviate from perfect tetrahedral symmetry.